cognisant/Docs.DevelopmentProcess/README.md

 When starting a task, a team member takes the single task Post-it, adds their initials, and places it in the ‘doing’ column.
 When the work is complete, the task gets moved to the ‘verify’ column, and the team member begins the next task.

-Tasks remain in the verify column until the code has been reviewed by another team member.
+Tasks remain in the verify column until the code has been reviewed by another team member based on the [definition of done](docs/definition-of-done.md).
 Sometimes it is possible to review a single task, but in practice, an entire story may be reviewed as a whole.
 If changes are requested as part of the review, these should be recorded onto new Post-its and placed in the ‘to do’ column.
 Once the review process is completed, the story's task Post-its can be moved to the ‘done’ column.

 Stories that were deemed too small to be broken down into fine-grained tasks get grouped into a ‘Single Card Stories’ lane near the top of the board.

 To minimise the quantity of partially complete stories at the end of a sprint, a [limit](docs/work-in-progress-limit.md) is imposed on the number of 'work in progress stories' (the number of stories currently being worked on).
 Currently, this limit is set at 3 stories.
 The 'work in progress limit' encourages members of the team to work on stories together.
 Even when the team is not working at the limit, before starting to work on a new story, team members should consider helping to complete a story which is still in progress.

-In addition to user stories, the sprint board is also used to track **retrospective** goals, **tech debt**, support tickets and distractions.
+In addition to user stories, the sprint board is also used to track [retrospective goals](#Retrospective-Goals), [tech debt](Tech-Debt), [support tickets](#support) and [distractions](#distractions).

-A distraction is anything that prevents a team member from spending time on planned sprint tasks, e.g. time spent in meetings or responding to support tickets.
-These are recorded on Post-it notes with a description and a rough estimate of time spent on them.
-Distraction Post-its are normally placed in the rightmost column of the board, however, if an ongoing distraction is taking a long time to resolve, the Post-it may be placed in the doing column of the board.

-Each week, a different member of the team is responsible for tracking and responding to support tickets.
-The member of the team will write up new tickets on Post-its, then place them in the lane for distractions.
-Like other tasks, they will be moved across the board as they are completed.

-#### Daily Scrums
+##### Daily Scrums

 On each day of a sprint (excluding the first and last), at 1:30 pm, the team gathers around the sprint board for a meeting called the ‘daily scrum.’
 Every team member who can stand should do so; this helps to encourage brevity.
 During the daily scrum each team member answers the following three questions: